-'Why' is the Logic (Thinking and understanding without contradiction / Understanding):
+'Why' is the Logic (Integrating knowledge without contradiction / Understanding):

 "Why" answers the question, "What is the identity of the cause?"

-'How' is the Rhetoric (Communication of knowledge and understanding / Wisdom):
+'How' is the Rhetoric (Communication of understood knowledge / Wisdom):

 "How" answers the question, "What is the identity of the means or process?"

-The tools used to deceive or unintentionally disseminate false beliefs and the tools that reveal deception or false beliefs of ourselves and others are the same.
+The tools used to deceive or unintentionally disseminate false information and the tools that reveal deception or errors of thinking in ourselves and others may be the same.
 However, the order in which the thinking tools of Grammar, Logic, and Rhetoric are used determines the result.
-If the thinking process is initiated with Logic (Why / Understanding) or Rhetoric (How / Wisdom), the conclusion is likely to be premature or false because the Grammar (Who, What, When, or Where / Knowledge) is out of context, missing, or illusive, thus the result is inconclusive and/or fallacious.
+If the thinking process is initiated with Logic or Rhetoric, the conclusion is likely to be false because relevant parts of the Grammar may be out of context or missing, thus the result is inconclusive and/or fallacious.